The Effect of Edge-spraying a Broad-spectrum Organically-approved Insecticide to Control Hop Arthropod Pests while Retaining Beneficial Arthropods

 Objective 2) To determine if spraying a broad-spectrum lethal pesticide at hops field edges, in combination with less lethal insecticides throughout the whole field, can reduce populations of arthropods pests and prevent spread into the hop field interior.

-Objective 4) To determine if hop yield is higher in subplots sprayed with PyGanic vs. control and edge vs. interior.
+Objective 4) To determine if hop yield is higher in subplots sprayed with pyganic vs. control and edge vs. interior.

 Introduction:

-The most common and impactful arthropod pests on our hop (Humulus lupulus L.) farm are potato leafhopper (PLH), Empoasca fabae Harris, damson hop aphid (DHA), Phorodon humuli (Schrank), and two-spotted spider mite (TSSM), Tetranychus urticae Koch.
+The most common and impactful arthropod pests on our hop (Humulus lupulus L.) farm are potato leafhopper (PLH), Empoasca fabae Harris, damson hop aphid (DHA), Phorodon humuli Schrank, and two-spotted spider mite (TSSM), Tetranychus urticae Koch.
 In high precipitation summers when downy mildew is our primary production challenge, these arthropods may have less impact.
 However, in drier summers these insects can exacerbate negative impacts already experienced by low precipitation.
 The spatial and temporal impact of these pests also varies within and across years.
 For example, while we saw high numbers of TSSM in 2018, they were nearly undetected in 2020, even though the extreme drought environmental conditions appeared very favorable to them.
-Secondly, we’ve also noticed that both PLH and DHA appear on the field edge first and that those plants show the telltale signs (e.g. hopper burn) first.
-However, we’ve not surveyed edge vs. interior, although the literature does corroborate this anecdotal observation (Emmen et al., 2004; Lorenzana et al, 2017).
+Secondly, we’ve also noticed that both PLH and DHA appear on the field edge first and that those plants show the telltale signs (e.g.leaf hopper burn) first.
+However, prior to this project we had not surveyed edge vs. interior, although the literature did corroborate this anecdotal observation (Emmen et al., 2004; Lorenzana et al, 2017).
 While TSSM do not appear to have the same ‘edge-first’ emergence pattern in a field, they can quickly increase population size following pyrethrin application, due to loss of beneficial TSSM predators.
 PLH temporality also depends on the prevailing weather and atmospheric conditions, since they are a migratory insect that appears in northern Maine during late June or early July.
 During 2020, PLH appeared to emerge earlier than prior years as an important pest, likely as impacted by the atmospheric conditions that brought significant southerly warm air to Maine from June 20 – June 30.
 As the record-setting dry summer continued, we entered ‘severe’ and then ‘extreme’ drought during the middle and later part of our season.
 Water stress, compounded by high populations of PLH, resulted in a 40% decline in hop yield compared to 2019.
 The impact of these arthropod pests is certainly exacerbated during drought years, but is also important in more average growing seasons.
 These are also issues faced by hop farmers across the Northeast (in fact, in Northern Maine we are likely 2-3 weeks behind others in the arrival of PLH).

 Cooperators